Azure/azure-sdk-for-media-services-extensions/README.md

 ```

 ### Copy an Asset
 Copies the all files in the source asset into the destination asset using a single extension method for the [IAsset](http://msdn.microsoft.com/library/microsoft.windowsazure.mediaservices.client.iasset.aspx) interface.
-The source and destination assets can belong to different Media Services accounts.
 There is an additional overload with _async_ support.

 This extension method works with:
 * Regular assets
 * Live archive assets (FragBlob format)
-* Source and destination assets in different Media Services account (even across  different datacenters)
+* Source and destination assets can belong to different Media Services accounts (even across different datacenters)

 ```csharphttps://github.com/mconverti/azure-sdk-for-media-services-extensions-1/edit/dev/README.md#
 CloudMediaContext context = new CloudMediaContext("%accountName%", "%accountKey%");